neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ---
 title: Build a RAG chatbot with Astro, Postgres and LlamaIndex
-subtitle: Step-by-step guide to building a RAG chatbot in Astro application with LlamaIndex and Postgres powered by Neon
+subtitle: A step-by-step guide for building a RAG chatbot in an Astro application with LlamaIndex and Postgres powered by Neon
 author: rishi-raj-jain
 enableTableOfContents: true
 createdAt: '2024-05-24T00:00:00.000Z'